-- 6.401 The AI report, dated 25 July 2005, stated that "Members of armed groups opposed to the presence of the MNF in Iraq and the Iraqi government appear to be predominantly from the Sunni Muslim Arab community."
-[28c] (p2) - 6.402 The AI report, dated 25 July 2005, mentioned that "However, by contrast, many among the Iraqi Sunni Arab community have spoken against violence and abuses by armed groups and have themselves been targeted for killing or kidnapping."
-[28c] (p2) - 6.403 As noted in a BBC article, dated 1 August 2005, stated "The minority Sunni community has often complained of victimisation, including at the hands of Iraq's new police force."
+- 22.19 The AI report, dated 25 July 2005, stated that "Members of armed groups opposed to the presence of the MNF in Iraq and the Iraqi government appear to be predominantly from the Sunni Muslim Arab community."
+[28c] (p2) - 22.20 The AI report, dated 25 July 2005, mentioned that "However, by contrast, many among the Iraqi Sunni Arab community have spoken against violence and abuses by armed groups and have themselves been targeted for killing or kidnapping."
+[28c] (p2) - 22.21 As noted in a BBC article, dated 1 August 2005, stated "The minority Sunni community has often complained of victimisation, including at the hands of Iraq's new police force."
 [4aa] The Guardian reported, on 26 January 2005, that "Having a tribal name that associated you with a Sunni-dominated area or tribe was for centuries a guarantee of access to the government and a good job, but these same names now land you in American custody if you happen to be in the wrong place at the wrong time."
+[6a]

-[6a] - 6.404 The CSIS report, dated 1 March 2006, noted that "There were more and more reports of revenge killing and anti-Sunni strikes by both the Shi'ite militias and Shi'ite elements in the security forces and police during 2005.
-There are credible reports that hundred of Sunni bodies have been found in locations like rivers, desert roads, open desert, sewage disposal facilities, and garbage dumps since the new government was formed that April [2005]."
-[63f] (p74) - 6.405 The same report also mentioned that "The Baghdad morgue reported growing numbers of corpses with their hands bound by police handcuffs, and that it processed 7,553 corpses between January and September 2005, versus only 5,239 for the same period in 2004.
-Sunni groups like the Moslem Scholars Association have published pictures of such corps and lists of the dead, and have claimed there are Shi'ite death squadrons."
-[63f] (p74) (See also section 6A on Sunni Arab insurgents and Sunni Muslims)
+22.22 The CSIS report, dated 22 June 2006, noted that:

+"There were more and more reports of revenge killing and anti-Sunni strikes by both the Shi'ite militias and Shi'ite elements in the security forces and police during the rest of 2005, and stronger indications that Shi'ite militias were playing a growing role in Iraq's low-level civil war.
+There are credible reports that hundreds of Sunni bodies have been found in locations like rivers, desert roads, open desert, sewage disposal facilities, and garbage dumps since the new government was formed that April."
+[63b] (p257)

+- The same report also mentioned that "The Baghdad morgue reported growing numbers of corpses with their hands bound by police handcuffs, and that it processed 7,553 corpses between January and September 2005, versus only 5,239 for the same period in 2004.
+Sunni groups like the Moslem Scholars Association have published pictures of such corps[es] and lists of the dead, and have claimed there are Shi'ite death squadrons."
+[63b] (p257) - The CSIS report, dated 19 June 2006, added that Sunnis were most often the victims of Shi'ite death squads.
+[63a] (p74)